grace188031/Ethical-Hacking-Notes/Ethical Hacking/Capstone/BlackPearl.md

 ```

 However we need a tty session, we we can use the link found in https://wiki.zacheller.dev/pentest/privilege-escalation/spawning-a-tty-shell to create a shell session.
-I used the
+I used the `python -c 'import pty; pty.spawn("/bin/bash")'` to create a tty bash session

+After that I checked `sudo -l` and `history` to enumerate but we have no privilege

 ```
 meterpreter > shell